ably-labs/scalable-serverless-editable-chat-demo/README.md

 ## Other notes

 - All the Ably methods are in the `chat-web-app/store/actions.js` file.
-- More details on various steps coming soon but in the meantime, feel free to reach out to me [directly via Twitter](https://twitter.com/Srushtika) or via [Ably Support](https://ably.com/contact), in case of any questions.
+- More details on various steps are coming soon but in the meantime, feel free to reach out to me [directly via Twitter](https://twitter.com/Srushtika) or [via Ably Support](https://ably.com/contact), in case of any questions.